MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 ### Use TeamsFx CLI

-You can use TeamsFx CLI for adding features to your app project.
-This is an alternative way of adding features.
+You can use TeamsFx CLI an alternative way for adding features to your app project.

 This section lists the capabilities you can add to your Teams app using TeamsFx CLI commands.
 Before you add capabilities to your app, ensure that you’ve changed the directory to your project directory.

 The following table lists the capabilities and the TeamsFx CLI commands for adding them: